From Components to Chemicals to Critical Cleaning

 Today, Kevin works closely with MicroCare reps, distributors and the end-users to support existing critical cleaning applications as well as find new ones.
 His secret sauce?
 He listens.

 “When you go into an account, you’re looking to provide a solution to an existing problem.” he said.
 “For example, today the customer had a question about no-clean fluxes which were leaving white residue.
 I hear to their concerns.
 I don’t open up the catalog and go page by page, I just listen, ask them what is most critical in their plant and guide them to a resolution.”

 Learning the products and processes at MicroCare is an exciting and challenging change for Kevin.
 “MicroCare has so many different types of cleaning chemistries, we have your solution to your cleaning issues,” he said.
 “End users are leveraging the technical resources at MicroCare, with our Critical Cleaning Lab and the hundreds of years of expertise that’s behind us, I’ll bet we have a product to solve almost any cleaning application.”

 All the emphasis on sports and competition has made Kevin a better salesperson.
 Both hockey and sales work better with a team and a team environment.
 At the University of Wisconsin – Stevens Point, he won three consecutive NCAA Division III National Championships (1988-89, 89-90, 90-91), had numerous all-conference honors and was named All-American – 2nd team after his junior year.

 On a Personal Note

 Kevin is a family man.
-He and his wife Kris have been married over 25 years.
+He and his wife Kris have been married for 25+ years.
 They have four children – Erika, Allison, Teddy and Charlie.
 They also have two German Shorthaired Pointers, Bucky and Beau.
 “I got my first pointer when I was 23,” he recalled.
 “They’re great bird dogs and great family dogs; I just ran my youngest dog Beau in AKC field trials in May.”